rusili/AC-Android/lessons/android-resources-2/readme.md

-## On Resources
+## Some thoughts on Resources
 - External resources are distinct from Java source code because they are in a different format (xml)
-- Also distinct because we can have multiple definitions of a resource to be used in different circumstances.
+- Also distinct because we can have multiple definitions of a resource to be used in different circumstances. (think: internationalization and localization)